 CPR-4.5.
 Retention of Public Records

-CPR-4.5.1 The custodian shall be responsible for ensuring that all Gulf Consortium Public Records are preserved in accordance with the retention schedule for state and local government agencies established by the State of Florida, General Records Schedule for State and Local Government Agencies.
+CPR-4.5.1 The custodian shall be responsible for ensuring that all Gulf Consortium Public Records are preserved in accordance with the retention schedule for state and local government agencies established by the State of Florida, General Records Schedule for State and Local Government Agencies as well as applicable record retention requirements in federal awards and/or applicable federal law.
+In the event of a conflict or inconsistency between applicable retention periods, the longer retention period shall apply.
 The custodian must keep records secure, reasonably protected from alteration or destruction, and readily available.

 CPR-4.5.2 Every Consortium officer, employee, and consultant must ensure the retention of public records within their control and must ensure that such records are made available to the custodian when responsive to public records requests.